LasiduDilshan/Software-Defined-Radio/Real Time Audio/README.md

 ### Conclusion

-This section detailed the implementation and components of your real-time FM audio transmission system using GNU Radio and BladeRF.
+This section detailed the implementation and components of real-time FM audio transmission system using GNU Radio and BladeRF.
 The provided explanations cover each block's purpose, connections, and how the overall system works to achieve real-time analog voice communication.